 - ¼ cup breadcrumbs

-- Olive oil or other for frying
+- olive oil or sunflower oil for frying

 For the Sauce